Home/Blog Center/

 A common issue is that your earbuds may not be fully plugged in.
 If the sound is faint or only works intermittently, it could be because the jack isn’t securely connected.
 This could happen if the jack is bent or not properly aligned with the device’s port.
 Try adjusting the jack to ensure a secure connection.

 Why are my wireless earbuds so quiet?
-Any type of Bluetooth headphones or earbuds may experience this because they are electrical devices that occasionally freeze or disconnect from your mobile device or media player via a Bluetooth connection.
+Any type of Bluetooth headphones or ANC earbuds may experience this because they are electrical devices that occasionally freeze or disconnect from your mobile device or media player via a Bluetooth connection.
 As a result, you may occasionally notice that your wireless headset becomes quieter or only one side is quiet due to a connectivity or pairing issue.
 If you’re facing this, try resetting your earbuds and re-pairing them with your device.
 For step-by-step instructions, check out our guide on how to reset earbuds and pair them to any devices.

 3. Device Settings